GalloV/DolibarrMobileApp/README.md

 In the Login Page :

-there is a default dolibarr server conntected to the url, -login : test
+there is a default dolibarr server conntected to the url,<br>
+  -login : test<br>
-  -passer : passerpasser
+  -passer : passerpasser<br>
 However you can enter the url of your own dolibarr server and enter the right login and password.